 Chicken Rendang is also known as: Rendang Ayam

 In a dry and clean pan, toast desiccated or grated coconut over medium heat until golden brown.
 Remove from pan.
 Pound grated coconut until oil is released.
 If using desiccated coconut, it should be pounded finely.

 Blend dried chillies, galangal, garlic, shallots and lemongrass stalks finely.
 Heat up a pan with oil over medium to high heat and cook the blended ingredients until fragrant.

 Add toasted desiccated coconut.
 Mix evenly.
 Then, add chicken meat and stir-fry over medium heat for 3 to 5 minutes.

 Add coconut milk.
 For more gravy, add some water or more coconut milk.
 Add salt to taste.
 Cook until gravy thickens.

-Shortly before serving, add kaffir lime leaves.
+Shortly before dishing out, add kaffir lime leaves.
 Mix well and serve hot.